Parsing and extracting content from Notes OLE Objects (version 2.05 February 2.05)

 The main LotusScript library class is called

 Compound File Parser

-for the processing of OLE objects and extracting the content from them.
-This class handles all the steps of extracting an OLE object from a Lotus Notes document, parsing the binary data in the OLE objects, and extracting the embedded content to a file that can be used.
+- it handles all the steps of extracting the raw OLE object from a Notes document, parsing the binary data in the OLE object, and extracting the embedded content to a file that can be used.
 You may use the code in the attached sample application in your own applications.

 The above PDF file contains information regarding the sample application, how to use it, and how to incorporate the design elements into your own applications.
-Also included in the file is code demonstrating how to use the Compound File Parser class to process OLE objects, parse the content in them, and extract the embedded content to files which can be used as normal files.
+Also included in the file is code demonstrating how to use the Compound File Parser class and other script libraries to process OLE objects, parse the content in them, and extract the embedded content to files which can be used as normal files.

-The sample application contains several documents with a mixture of OLE/1 and OLE/2 objects of different classes (ie. Microsoft Word Document, PowerPoint Presentation, xml file).
+The below sample application contains several documents with a mixture of OLE/1 and OLE/2 objects of different classes (eg. Microsoft Word Document, PowerPoint Presentation, xml file).
 An agent called

 Extract Selected Documents

 demonstrates the processing of each selected Notes document and the embedded OLE objects in them.
 The agent detects the type of OLE object (ie. OLE/1 or OLE/2) and calls the appropriate methods to process them.

 Migrating content from Notes to other systems